Survivor 48: Future appearances

-Kyle Fraser, Joe Hunter, and Kamilla Karthigesu are set to return to compete on Survivor 50.
+Kyle Fraser, Joe Hunter, and Kamilla Karthigesu returned to compete on Survivor 50: In the Hands of the Fans.

 Season summary

 The season filmed in the Mamanuca Islands of Fiji.

 Eighteen new players were divided into three tribes of six: Lagi, Civa, and Vula.
 Vula lost the first three immunity challenges and went through interpersonal conflicts.
 Duos formed on Lagi (Joe and Eva) and Civa (Kyle and Kamilla), though both tribes avoided Tribal Council.
 Following a tribe switch, Kyle and Kamilla kept their alliance hidden and, despite being outnumbered at first, took control of the tribe after Kyle successfully played a Hidden Immunity Idol.
 After an emotional immunity challenge, old adversaries Eva and Star set their differences aside, and Star gave her the Hidden Immunity Idol after Eva helped decipher the clues.

 Following the merge, the strong players (David, Eva, Joe, Kyle, and Shauhin) formed an alliance based on strength and loyalty, but the other four betrayed David.
 Kyle spent the post-merge navigating between his majority alliance and secret alliance with Kamilla.
 Despite being on the bottom throughout the merge, Kamilla repeatedly survived due to bigger threats emerging and Kamilla having Kyle in her corner.
 At the final six, Kyle moved against Joe and Eva, as he worked with Kamilla to manipulate the two to take out their ally Shauhin.

 At the final 4, Kyle won the final immunity challenge and chose to pit Kamilla against Eva in the fire challenge, as he felt he had a higher chance of winning with Kamilla not in the final three; Eva defeated Kamilla in the challenge.
 At the Final Tribal Council, Eva and Joe refused to campaign against each other and differentiate their games, while Kyle pointed out the relationships he formed and how he orchestrated Shauhin's blindside.
 Ultimately, Kyle was awarded the win over Eva and Joe in a 5-2-1 vote, respectively, due to his strong social and strategic games.